9 Girl Reasons to Lift Weights

-Get curves in all the right places.
+Get curves in all the right places

 While workouts like cardio certainly help, lifting weights is an excellent way to get those curves and develop assets the way you always wanted.
 Weight lifting is a solid form of exercise for most celebrities like Kim Kardashian West and Halle Berry.

 A lot of women have found that resistance training is effective in getting rid of cellulite and toning specific areas of the body like the glutes and legs.
-This is because weights focus on muscle development which goes a long way in achieving a well-toned, sculpted look.
+This is because weights focus on muscle development, the basis of a well-toned, sculpted look.

-Weightlifting gives you confidence and diva attitude.
+Weightlifting gives you confidence and diva attitude

 Regular exercise helps in maintaining a balanced mind—that’s common knowledge.
 But lifting weights does much more than that.
-It not only helps clear your mind, feel naturally energized, and stay motivated, but works as an excellent tool of empowerment too.
+It helps clear your mind, feel naturally energized, and stay motivated, and works as an excellent tool of empowerment too.

-Better beauty rest.
+Better beauty rest

-We all need our beauty sleep, and if lifting weights helps in achieving that along with a host of other health benefits, there is no reason to not try it out.
+We all need our beauty sleep, and if lifting weights helps to achieve that along with a host of other health benefits, there is no reason to not try it out.

-Improved stress management.
+Improved stress management